ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 Config parameters
 -----------------

-When loading an experiment the code will look for a config file named ``peak_detection_params.json`` inside the experiment directory and will use its data for the analysis.
+When loading a dataset the code will look for a config file named ``peak_detection_params.json`` inside th dataset directory and will use its data for the analysis.
 If not found, a file with default parameters is created.
 The default parameters can be found inside ``config.py``.
 If you change any of the parameters, they will be recorded in this file.